alphagov/forms/design/prototype-version-5/README.md

 ![Preview What is your name question page.
 Screenshot](screenshots/101-Preview-question-1.png) *Page with “What is your name?” question as a label for a text input.
 There is a green “Continue” button at the bottom.*

-There is a new visually recessive ‘watermark’ “DRAFT” across the background of the page.
+There is a new visually recessive ‘watermark’ saying “DRAFT” across the background of the page.

 ### Preview final question